 - Wilderness Uniqueness: Old growth Low Caucasus conifer and evergreen forest, high level of rare and endemic species, rare species such as bear, wolf, imperial eagle

 The Borjomi-Kharagauli Wilderness is home to relict, endemic, rare and vulnerable flora and fauna species.
-The mountainous forest in Borjomi-Kharagauli Wilderness has been preserved in its pristine and virgin state.
-In the virgin forests live populations of brown bear, wolf, lynx, red deer and chamois.
+The mountainous forests in Borjomi-Kharagauli Wilderness have been preserved in their pristine and virgin state.
+The virgin forests are home to populations of brown bear, wolf, lynx, red deer and chamois.
 Especially birds are easy to encounter and to observe during a hike here, like the unique Caucasian Black Grouse.
 As the Borjomi-Kharagauli Wilderness lies on the migration route of many migrating birds, in spring and autumn you can see large flocks of beautiful Yellowish Bee-Eater.

 Address street: 23 Meskheti St.Borjomi